seth586/guides/FreeNAS/freenas_5_lnd.md

 ```
 Make sure to set `externalip=` if you have a static ip or dynamic dns address.
 If your ISP assigns a dynamic ip address, you can still use lightning to send funds, but you will be unable to receive or route payments.

-Make sure port `9735` is forwarded in yoru router to your bitcoin jail!
+Make sure port `9735` is forwarded in your router to your bitcoin jail!

 Save (CTRL+O), then exit (CTRL+X)